jm31-art/D3RIV-LVST-DIG1T/README.md

 # deriv-last-digit

-Small Node.js utility that connects to Deriv's public WebSocket API and emits the "last digit" of the latest tick for each volatility index every 15 seconds.
-Now includes automatic trading functionality for "Digit Matches" contracts in demo mode.
+Sophisticated autonomous trading bot that connects to Deriv's public WebSocket API, analyzes digit frequency patterns, and automatically trades "Digit Matches" contracts based on probability analysis.
+The bot uses exponential stake progression and intelligent risk management to achieve profit targets.

 Important notes
-- This tool only fetches market tick values and extracts the last digit of the numeric quote.
-It does not provide predictions or trading strategies.
-- **Automatic trading is enabled in demo mode only** when a `DEMO_TOKEN` is provided and authorization succeeds.
+- **Autonomous trading is enabled in demo mode only** when a `DEMO_TOKEN` is provided and authorization succeeds.
+- The bot analyzes digit frequencies during each 15-second cycle and only trades on digits with probability above the configured threshold.
+- Stake increases exponentially after every 10 consecutive wins, with automatic profit target achievement.
 - Use responsibly.
 Respect Deriv's terms of service, rate limits, and rules about automated access.
 - **Never use real account tokens** with this tool.